Document Type : Review

 Introduction

-Up to now, two main groups of β-coronavirus has been recognized:1-Human coronavirus that includes 6 types of virus and in most cases result in mild illness without significant complications.
+Up to now, two main groups of β-coronavirus have been recognized:1-Human coronavirus which includes 6 types of virus and, in most cases, results in mild illness without significant complications.

-2-Zoonotic coronavirus consists of 3 types of the virus; severe acute respiratory syndrome (SARS) that recognized in 2003 and Middle East respiratory syndrome (MERS) that introduced in 2012; both of these viruses result in respiratory infection and recently coronavirus disease 2019 (COVID-2019) infection that results in pandemic respiratory infection (1).
+2-Zoonotic coronavirus consists of 3 types of the virus; severe acute respiratory syndrome (SARS), recognized in 2003, and the Middle East respiratory syndrome (MERS), introduced in 2012; both of these viruses resulted in respiratory infection and recently coronavirus disease 2019 (COVID-2019) infection that results in pandemic respiratory infection (1).

 Bat is the primary host in all three strains.
-The intermediate host for SARS is civet and for MERS is a camel, but the Intermediate host for COVID-19 is debated and the first suspected origin was seafood market and recently pangolin is suggested as the main intermediate host (2, 3) and the final host for 3 viruses is human.
-COVID-19 infection is the most virulent strain that resembles up now that emerges in December 2019.
-According to the last update of the world health organization (WHO), the coronavirus brings up 53,000,000 infected cases and about 1,300,000 deaths up to November 2020 (4).
+The intermediate host for SARS is a civet and for MERS is a camel, but the Intermediate host for COVID-19 is debated, and the first suspected origin was the seafood market recently, pangolin is suggested as the main intermediate host (2, 3) and the final host for 3 viruses is human.
+COVID-19 infection is the most virulent strain that resembles up now that emerged in December 2019.
+According to the last update of the world health organization (WHO), the coronavirus has brought up 53,000,000 infected cases and about 1,300,000 deaths up to November 2020 (4).

-COVID-19 infection is accompanied by moderate to severe disease in 20% of patients and the remaining have mild symptoms (5).
-The incidence of acute kidney failures increases with the severity of the disease.
-The kidney disease improving global outcome (KDIGO) definition was used to identify acute kidney injury (AKI); the peak serum creatinine value more than 1.5.
+COVID-19 infection is accompanied by moderate to severe disease in 20% of patients, and the remaining have mild symptoms (5).
+The incidence of acute kidney failure increases with the severity of the disease.
+The kidney disease improving global outcome (KDIGO) definition was used to identify acute kidney injury (AKI); the peak serum creatinine value of more than 1.5.
 The evidence shows that AKI increases mortality 4 to 5 times (5, 6).

 Methods